joeyday/glideguide.blog/_drafts/glidequery-perks-part-0.md

 target.fruit;  // apple
 ~~~

 That was a long tangent, but we still don't have enough information to see what's going on in the array example above.
 If JavaScript always passes primitive types by value, then shouldn't `gr.description` get passed by value, not by reference?
 Is it because `gr.description` is a Java string, not a JavaScript string?
 Not quite.
-I did some testing instantiating my own Java strings and couldn't reproduce this pass by reference issue.
+I did some testing instantiating my own Java strings and couldn't reproduce this pass-by-reference issue.

 What's really going on is even more strange.
-It turns out, `gr.description` is not only a Java string, but also, somehow, at the same time, a GlideElement object.
-It only takes a moment's reflection for this to make perfect sense, after all, we can dot-walk to more properties and methods, so it must have been an object all along.
-(A lot of you probably already had this mental model, and if so, like me, the stuff above about Java strings and booleans might be what threw you for a loop instead.)
+It turns out, `gr.description` is not only a Java string, but also, somehow, simultaneously, a GlideElement object.
+And it takes only a moment's reflection for this to make perfect sense, after all, we can dot-walk down to properties and methods, so it must have been an object all along.
+(A lot of you probably already had this mental model, and if so, like me, the stuff above about Java strings and booleans might have thrown you for a loop instead.)

 ~~~ javascript
 gr.description instanceof Packages.java.lang.String;  // true